divath/gcru18-best/PITCHME.md

 #### Package Organization - Applications

-Most libraries focus on providing a singularly scoped function; logging, encoding, network access.
+Most libraries focus on providing a singularly scoped function; logging, encoding, network access, database storage.

 Your application will tie all of those libraries together to create a tool or service.
 That tool or service will be much larger in scope.